 This is the peak shipping season for numerous reasons.
 The retail industry sees an explosion due to back-to-school month.
 This is also when retailers begin preparations for the holidays.
 Warehouse suppliers can expect high-volume shipment orders.
 LTL truckers and dedicated truck transporters have no trouble finding work during this time.

 Fall – November through December

-This is when malls and other retail stores go into overdrive.
+This is when malls, retail and online stores go into overdrive.
 For suppliers, though, most retailers have already placed their orders the prior season.
 However, you can still expect last minute orders from retailers processing short-notice requests.
 Suppliers and carriers are busy but not like they were in summer or early fall.

 Serving the manufacturing industry in the U.S., Canada and Mexico